-Courses officially dropped during the add/drop period (the first week of a semester or the first two days of a summer session) do not appear on the student's transcript.
-A student who drops courses after the add/drop period and through the first nine weeks of a semester or the first three weeks of a summer term may drop courses and receive an automatic grade of "W." The student is responsible for filing the change with the Registrar's Office so that the action becomes official.
+Courses officially dropped prior to Census Date do not appear on the student's transcript.
+A student who drops courses after the Census Date and through the first nine weeks of the spring or fall semesters, the first three weeks of a fiveweek term, or the first six weeks of a ten-week summer term may drop courses and receive an automatic grade of "W." The change becomes official only after it is processed at the Office of Admissions and Registrar.

-Students may not drop an individual course later than the last day of the ninth week of classes or after the first three weeks of a summer term.
+Students may not drop an individual course later than the last day of the ninth week of the spring or fall semesters, the first three weeks of a five-week summer term, or the first six weeks of a ten-week summer term.